-It’s gotten cold here in Knoxville with ice and snow — which is quite unusual here!
+It’s gotten cold here in Knoxville with ice and snow which is quite unusual here!
 I’m glad I was able to finish my final project with *Frost King to help winterize a historic Knoxville home last month before the weather got crazy!
-I helped homeowner, Karen install a door sweep and insulate her windows with window film.
-It was dark and creepy with a low ceiling and lots of cobwebs…but we braved it!
+I helped homeowner Karen install a door sweep and insulate her windows with window film.
+The basement was dark and creepy with a low ceiling and lots of cobwebs, but we braved it!
 Winterizing your home with pipe wrap insulation is the best way to protect your water lines against freezing.

 Winterizing your Home with Pipe Wrap Insulation